Medical expert of the article

 - artificial ventilation;

-After stabilizing the condition of the victim proceed to general treatment, in order to restore the basic functions of the body and prevent the negative effects of hypoxia.
+After the victim's condition has stabilized, general treatment begins in order to restore the body's basic functions and prevent the negative consequences of hypoxia.

-In addition to the main treatment, a diet is prescribed: the diet is enriched with vitaminized foods rich in antioxidants.
-The diet should include a dominant amount of fruits and berries: blueberries, red and blue grapes, cranberries, currants, pomegranate are recommended.
-Freshly squeezed juices of citrus and carrots, green tea, puerh have a good effect.
-[9]
+In addition to the main treatment, a diet is prescribed: the diet is enriched with vitamin-rich foods rich in antioxidants.
+The diet should include a dominant amount of fruits and berries: it is recommended to eat blueberries, red and blue grapes, cranberries, currants, pomegranate.
+Freshly squeezed citrus and carrot juices, green tea, pu-erh have a good effect. [ 9 ]

-From the speed and timeliness of first aid directly depends on the prognosis for the patient, so even if you suspect carbon monoxide poisoning, you should immediately contact the "ambulance".
+The prognosis for the patient directly depends on the speed and timeliness of first aid, so even if you suspect carbon monoxide poisoning, you should immediately call an ambulance.

-- Eliminate and neutralize the source of carbon monoxide emissions, and remove or remove the poisoned person to fresh air.
+- The source of carbon monoxide emission is eliminated and neutralized, and the poisoned person is removed or taken out into fresh air.

-- Maximize oxygen access by loosening the collar, unbuckling the belt, etc.
+- Provide maximum oxygen access: loosen the collar, unfasten the belt, etc.

-- Try to activate blood circulation: rub the chest, give hot tea or coffee.
+- They try to activate blood circulation: rub the chest, give hot tea or coffee to drink.

-- If the victim's breathing has stopped or pulse is lost, you should resort to emergency measures: artificial respiration, manual heart massage.
+- If the victim's breathing has stopped or the pulse has disappeared, emergency measures should be taken: artificial respiration, manual heart massage.

 Antidote for carbon monoxide poisoning

-The antidote is the drug Acizol, which is administered in the amount of 60 mg as an intramuscular injection three times during the first 24 hours of poisoning, then once a day in the amount of 60 mg for two consecutive days.
-Antidote administration is combined with fibrobronchoscopy in case of respiratory system damage.
+The antidote is Acizol, which is administered in the amount of 60 mg as an intramuscular injection three times during the first 24 hours of poisoning, then once a day in the amount of 60 mg for two days in a row.
+The administration of the antidote is combined with fibrobronchoscopy in case of damage to the respiratory system.

-If the victim can take the drug himself, it is prescribed in the form of capsules: one capsule 4 times in the first day, then - one capsule twice a day for a week.
+If the victim can take the drug on their own, it is prescribed in capsule form: one capsule 4 times on the first day, then one capsule twice a day for a week.
 The maximum permissible dosage of the antidote for an adult is 4 capsules (or 480 mg).

-Acisol enhances the effect of general pathogenetic treatment, inhibits the formation of carboxyhemoglobin by affecting the combined interaction of hemoglobin subunits.
-As a result, the degree of relative affinity of hemoglobin and carbon monoxide is reduced, and the oxygen-binding and gas-transport abilities of blood are optimized.
-In addition, the antidote reduces the degree of oxygen starvation, increases hypoxic resistance of the body.
-[10]
+Acyzol enhances the effect of general pathogenetic treatment, inhibits the formation of carboxyhemoglobin by affecting the combined interaction of hemoglobin subunits.
+As a result, the degree of relative affinity of hemoglobin and carbon monoxide decreases, the oxygen-binding and gas-transporting abilities of the blood are optimized.
+In addition, the antidote reduces the degree of oxygen starvation, increases the body's hypoxic resistance. [ 10 ]

-Carbon monoxide poisoning always requires urgent hospitalization, even if it seems that the victim feels satisfactory.
-In addition to oxygen therapy, the patient is given an intravenous infusion of drugs, depending on which organs and systems first failed.
-Cardiovascular drugs, vitamins, anticonvulsants, etc. Are often prescribed.
+Carbon monoxide poisoning always requires urgent hospitalization, even if the victim appears to be feeling well.
+In addition to oxygen therapy, the patient is given intravenous medications, depending on which organs and systems failed first.
+Cardiovascular drugs, vitamins, anticonvulsants, etc. are often prescribed.

 |